juliek1217/Soundpeeps/README.md

 ## Android app project

 The features and backend will later be extended to fit the iOS, and a web app.
 There are only four features so far.
-I will add more features after my final exams ;)
+I will add more features such as chat, likes, search and sorting after my final exams ;)

 1. Add Posts